arangodb/docs/3.8/programs-arangobackup-examples.md

 remote path, and both are separated by a colon (e.g. `my-remote:/a/b/c`).

 {% hint 'info' %}
 Some cloud vendors require rclone configuration parameters, which are very specific.
-It is helpful to download a standalone version of rclone and try to up and download files to verify that one has a working configuration for the cloud storage in question.
-The exhaustive documentation parameters of for example `S3` are found [here](https://rclone.org/s3/).
-Every parameter can be executed as an option to the program invocation, say `--s3-upload-cutoff=0`, as an environment variable `export RCLONE_S3_UPLOAD_CUTOFF=0` or most importantly for use with ArangoDB as a key value pair for the JSON files below, `{...,
+It is helpful to download a standalone version of rclone and try to upload and download files to verify that one has a working configuration for the cloud storage in question.
+The exhaustive documentation parameters of `S3` for example are found at [rclone.org/s3/](https://rclone.org/s3/){:target="_blank"}.
-upload_cutoff: 0, ...}`.
+Every parameter can be executed as an option to the program invocation, say `--s3-upload-cutoff=0`, as an environment variable like `export RCLONE_S3_UPLOAD_CUTOFF=0`, or most importantly, for use with ArangoDB, as a key value pair for the JSON files below, `{ ..., "upload_cutoff": 0, ... }`.
 {% endhint %}

 ### S3